jowdow/DeliveryArmCapstone/README.md

 <img src="https://external-content.duckduckgo.com/iu/?u=https%3A%2F%2Fwww.hmi-mbs.fr%2Fwp-content%2Fuploads%2F2020%2F08%2FUR5e-robot-collaboratif-UNIVERSAL-ROBOTS-automation.png&f=1&nofb=1" alt="Logo" width="450" height="512">

 This project is for ENGT 4050 Capstone and this is our project.
 I am the group leader for our 6 person team.
 The idea of our project was to create a more sanitary solution to item delivery in the real world.
 This brought us to using the URe5 robotic arm along with a Raspberry PI 4 with a PI camera V2 to run the software and collect video.
 The main idea is to use the arm to grab and place objects and use the PI camera and Raspberry PI to scan for faces to find customers/users to know what and where to place the items.
 The Raspberry PI will have a database of faces which matches with an order/s so the arm knows what and where to grab and place.
-In this project we also created our own end effector (gripper) to grab the items.
+In this project we also created our own end effector (gripper) to grab the items and this uses an Ardiuno Nano Connect.

 <p align="right">(<a href="#top">back to top</a>)</p>